Updated: Aug 7

 13. Feedback loops naturally seek alignment

 The body has innate wisdom.
 Symptoms offer us signals and invitations to heal imbalance in our lives, whether that's spiritually, mentally, physically, emotionally, nutritionally, or interpersonally.
 In the existing medical model, many symptoms are masked with pills and surgeries, which don't solve the root cause of the problem.
 Drugs can offer a quick fix but are not a long-term solution.
 Eventually our bodies compensate, become tolerant of the drug, or develop new side effects and problems.
+The aphorism "What got us here won't get us there" comes to mind.

 14. Cooperation is selected for